In short, yes, your funds are safe on Radix as the Radix Public Network is secure (see below for why).

 You should never disclose your keys or seed phrase to any party other than perhaps trusted family or friends in case of death.
 Remember: RADIX WILL NEVER ASK YOU FOR YOUR KEYS OR SEED PHRASE.

-For the Olympia mainnet, Radix uses an unsharded, simple form of Cerberus as its consensus protocol.
-Unsharded Cerberus draws heavily from the “HotStuff” consensus protocol.
-HotStuff has been mathematically proven to have strong guarantees of safety and liveness, and it is also used by the Facebook-led Diem crypto network.
+For the Babylon mainnet, Radix uses an unsharded, simple form of Cerberus as its consensus protocol.
+Unsharded Cerberus draws heavily from the HotStuff consensus protocol.
+HotStuff has been mathematically proven to have strong guarantees of safety and liveness.

-However, preventing Sybil attacks is part of why it’s incredibly important for our token-holding community to stake to validators that are trustworthy.
+However, preventing Sybil attacks is part of why it’s incredibly important for the Radix token-holding community to stake to validators that are trustworthy.
 See here for guidance on how to delegate your stake.

 Network security: Xi’an release